Fishhook removal from skin

 - First, wash your hands with soap and water or use a disinfecting solution.
 Then wash the skin surrounding the hook.

 - Put a loop of fish line or string through the bend of the fishhook so that a quick jerk can be applied and the hook can be pulled out straight backward, directly in line with the shaft of the hook.

 - Holding onto the shaft, push the hook slightly downwards and inwards (away from the barb) so as to disengage the barb.

 - Holding this pressure constant to keep the barb disengaged, give a quick jerk on the fish line and the hook will pop out.

 - Wash the wound thoroughly with soap and water.
 Apply a loose, sterile dressing.
-DO NOT close the wound with tape and apply antibiotic ointment.
+Do not close the wound with tape.
 Doing so can increase the chance of infection.

 - Watch the skin for signs of infection such as redness, swelling, pain, or drainage.